Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

 \subsection{Standards Identification \& Management}

-Auditors also used tools to formulate the principles and norms to guide their investigations.
-This stage, Standards Identification \& Management ($N=\nStandards$), includes tools for Goal Articulation (e.g., broad principles statements), Self-Assessment (more specific procedural assessment tools, such as Microsoft's AI Fairness Checklist \citep{madaio_co-designing_2020}), Documentation (e.g., Model Cards \citep{mitchell_model_2019}), Regulatory Awareness (tools, often paid services, for discovering and monitoring relevant regulations), Methods Design (standards for audit methodology), and Participatory Standard-Setting (methods for developing standards in collaboration with affected groups, such as Microsoft's Community Jury \citep{cass_community_2022}).
+Auditors also used tools to formulate principles and norms to guide their investigations.
+While HCI research has not traditionally included frameworks and guidelines as tools for AI, Standards Identification \& Management was a key focus for participants and comprised the largest collection of tools in our dataset.
+Standards Identification \& Management ($N=\nStandards$), includes tools for Goal Articulation (e.g., broad principles statements), Self-Assessment (more specific procedural assessment tools, such as Microsoft's AI Fairness Checklist \citep{madaio_co-designing_2020}), Documentation (e.g., Model Cards \citep{mitchell_model_2019}), Regulatory Awareness (tools, often paid services, for discovering and monitoring relevant regulations), Methods Design (standards for audit methodology), and Participatory Standard-Setting (methods for developing standards in collaboration with affected groups, such as Microsoft's Community Jury \citep{cass_community_2022}).

-Standards Identification \& Management comprised the largest collection of tools in our database.
-In particular, this stage includes the ``principle statements'' and similar documents ($N=\nStandardsGoal$) that many organizations---particularly nonprofits and government agencies ({\notprofitPropStandards} not-for-profit)---have created to articulate their broad goals for AI systems and AI procurement.
-Checklists and other forms of procedural self-assessment, intended for developers and researchers, were also common ($N=\nStandardsAssessment$), while methods for participatory standard-setting ($N=\nStandardsParticipatory$) were comparatively rare.
-We also noted the format of each tool we found, annotating when the tool included software (either a software product or an API), a code repository, a data repository, a white paper/report, or a guidebook (Fig.~\ref{fig:format-count-second}).
-While every other category has more tools involving code or data than without, only {\hasCodePropStandards} of Standards Identification tools included code or data.

-\inlinesection{{Need for more standardized, context-specific, and holistic evaluation frameworks.}} Despite the large number of standards and evaluation frameworks surfaced in our landscape analysis, auditors still felt that evaluation frameworks needed refinement.
-Auditors emphasized the importance of standardized evaluation frameworks that provide clarity and consistency: \inlinequote{I think standardization is a big [concern]...}{23} Many expressed a vision to streamline the auditing process by offering predefined structures and templates for assessment, which are essential for conducting audits effectively and facilitating communication.
+This category includes both internal organization standards and principles and formal national or international standards.
+Tools such as NIST’s Risk Management Framework (RMF) and relevant ISO standards are referenced extensively by auditing organizations \citep{babl_auditor_certification}, and regulators in Singapore and other nations have invested in similar tools as part of compliance and oversight frameworks \citep{infocomm_media_development_authority_cataloguing_2023, kaye_risky_2023}.
+While the weight and enforceability of these standards differ, they are united by a shared goal of defining audit methodologies and expectations for system performance.